Tips for International Visitors

 some locales, vehicles must pass government approved safety inspections

 before they can be registered.
 Know this well before giving someone

 money for a used car.
-It is nearly worthless if you cannot register it.
+It you cannot register it, the vehicle becomes worthless.

 - Having open containers of alcohol within

 the vehicle—even if the driver is not drinking.

 - Being under the influence of alcohol or